ddrown/stm32-input-capture/README.md

 Clocks are setup for 12MHz HSE (bypass not crystal) and 48MHz PLL

-Hardware is a stm32f030f4p6 with 12MHz TCXO, communication is via i2c.
-Debug output is on the uart

-Example i2c client program (for running on a Raspberry Pi or other Linux SBC) is in i2c-read.c
+Example i2c client program (for running on a Raspberry Pi or other Linux SBC) is in clients/